｡.:.(⊃｡•́‿•̀｡)⊃ ━ ･*:.｡゜

 ｡. : ◗

 mozaiq is an Internet of Things company that ensures that your smart asset works smoothly with others. mozaiq is a joint venture between ABB, Bosch, and Cisco and is based in Munich, Germany.
-I am currently the Design & UX Lead for mozaiq’s IoT use case designer and the company’s design strategy.
+I am currently the Product Owner of mozaiq’s IoT platform-as-service and product strategy, and formerly the company’s Design & UX Lead.

 My thesis for completion of my MFA uses the smart home as a site to deal with the domestic labor done by participants, the gender roles of these tasks, and the invisible maintenance in keeping a home and its IoT systems up-to-date and running.